-Q: Is utility a measure of preferences over some set of goods? ¶
+Q: Is utility a measure of preferences over some set of goods and services? ¶

 A: Yes, it represents satisfaction experienced by the consumer from a good.

 Q: Is utility the quality in commodities that makes individuals want to buy them? ¶